tuxedomask00/cep-engr-app-1/README.md

 ### Creating your Github account

 To get started, go to [Github.com](www.github.com) and sign up for an account.
-If you're unfamiliar with Github, it may be worthwhile to checkout this short [article](https://www.howtogeek.com/180167/htg-explains-what-is-github-and-what-do-geeks-use-it-for/) to familiarize yourself with some of the terminology.
+If you're unfamiliar with Github, it may be worthwhile to check out this short [article](https://www.howtogeek.com/180167/htg-explains-what-is-github-and-what-do-geeks-use-it-for/) to familiarize yourself with some of the terminology.

 This is where you will store your finished application.
 When you're done with the project, you will submit the link to your repo.